Home

 5

 Lower the sword to the chudan level fighting to take the centre.
-While lowering the sword, take a slight step backwards on to the right foot to adjust the distance.
+If necessary adjust the distance by moving your right foot slightly backward.

 Lower the sword to the chudan level fighting to take the centre.